MNicol1/capucine-et-tournesol/CONTENT_EDIT_GUIDE.md

 # Guide to Editing Content in Github

-For the easiest way to locate and edit files, use the [Content Panel](https://capucine-et-tournesol.com/ct-panel).
-It provides direct links to the correct French and English files.

-Once you open a file from the panel, GitHub will take you straight to the editor.
-(If you’re not logged in yet, GitHub will prompt you to log in first.)

-This guide is a **detailed reference** for editing, formatting, and avoiding mistakes when working with `.md` and `.json` files.
+This guide is a **helpful reference** for editing, formatting, and avoiding mistakes when working with `.md` and `.json` files.

+To easily locate and edit content files, use the [Content Panel](https://capucine-et-tournesol.com/ct-panel), which provides direct links to the French and English versions.

 ## How Content is Organized

-All text content for the site is located in the `src/content` folder.
+All text content for the site is located in the `src/content` folder of this code repository.
 This folder has two subfolders:

 - **en/** → English content
 - **fr/** → French content